FunPythonEC/uPy_Lewansoul_LX-16/README.md

 The file needed in which the class to control these servos is, is `lx16.py`.
 That is the file that should be included in you ESP to control the motor afterwards.

+## Hardware communication
+The communication for this motor, is the same as the one in the following repository: [ AX12 MicroPython](https://github.com/FunPythonEC/AX12_uPy)

+There you can find what circuit was used.
+The harware is basically the same.
+The script is what changes in some way, but not that much

 ## Methods
 Here every method or action that can be done with the servo will be stated.
 These are divided in writing and reading methods.
 Have in mind that most of writing methods begin with `set`, also that they have been defined in such a way that it is easy to use them.
 Most of them are really similar to the ones found for Dynamixel in arduino in order to keep something similar.

 In most of the methods, `ID` needs to be identified, which corresponds to the ID of the servo that is going to be modified or worked with.
+Also every method have the following parameters that already have a default value:
+* `rxbuf`: defines the amount of bytes that are received from the servo, mostly useful for reading methods.
+* `rtime`: defines the amount of time of microseconds that the microcontroller will wait once the packet has been sent to the servo, to start reading the returned packet.
+*  `timeout`: defines the amount of time that the microcontroller will wait for the servo to return a packet before it continues with the script.
+This is mostly useful to use with the method called `goal_position` since it takes time for the servo to turn.
+If it receives another action after that, it kinda crashes.

 ### Writing methods

+For the methods related to `goal_position`, the parameter `timeout` already has a default value of 2500, meaning that by default it would wait 2.5 seconds for the servo to get into position.

 | Method                                  | Description                                                  |
 | --------------------------------------- | :----------------------------------------------------------- |